ricn/ricn.github.io/_drafts/2015-09-20-pjax-in-phoenix.markdown

 Now when you click around in your application you should notice that the logo is not flickering anymore and the overall experience is that application is a whole lot faster.
 If I look in my log file I can now see that it takes ~700µs to to render /users/new with pjax enabled.
 That's 300 µs faster than without pjax.
 That's not so much of an improvement.

 However, when I look in the Chrome console it only takes ~30ms to handle the AJAX request and to render the HTML fragment.
-That's a significant improvement in my opinion.
+That's a significant improvement in my opinion (compared to ~300ms).

 ##### Conclusion